lehins/python-wepay/docs/source/index.rst

-``client_id`` or ``client_secret``, with an exception of App level Preapprovals, of course. ``cached_property`` decorator alows lazy call initialization and, although you could use a regular ``property`` decorator, ``cached_property`` is more efficient, since it initializes a call object only once per `~wepay.api.WePay` instance, instead of every time a call is performed.
+``client_id`` or ``client_secret``, with an exception of App level Preapprovals, of course. ``cached_property`` decorator alows lazy call initialization and, although you could use a regular ``property`` decorator, ``cached_property`` is more efficient, since it initializes a call object only once per :class:`~wepay.api.WePay` instance, instead of every time a call is performed.

 ------------
 Project Info